microsoft/vscode-wiki/Roadmap.md

 We want to make it easy for developers to create extensions and for users to discover extensions.
 And, once you have discovered a set of extensions, we want to make it easy for you to manage them.

 * [x] [In product extension management experience](https://github.com/Microsoft/vscode/issues/637)
-* [ ] Improved extension recommendation experience
+* [x] Improved extension recommendation experience
-* [ ] :runner: Support for disabling an extensions vs. uninstall
+* [x] Support for disabling an extensions vs. uninstall
-* [X] Update all extensions and keep all extensisons up-to-date actions
+* [x] Update all extensions and keep all extensisons up-to-date actions
-* [ ] :runner: Support for "extension packs”, collections of extensions and settings
+* [x Support for "extension packs”, collections of extensions and settings
 * [x] Improved documentation for [language based extensions](http://code.visualstudio.com/docs/extensions/language-support)
 * Improve the [Marketplace](https://marketplace.visualstudio.com/vscode) experience for discovering and installing extensions